Open Access Frequently Asked Questions

 In theory open access can refer to any type of scholarly material.
 In practice the focus has been on journal articles and conference proceedings, although options for Open Access monographs and book chapters are gradually emerging.
 The focus on journal articles and conference proceedings has been driven by the UKRI and Wellcome Trust’s policies on Open Access.

-What are the HEFCE requirements for post-REF2014 submission?
+What are the Open Access requirements for REF 2021?

-HEFCE has mandated that eligibility for the submission of journal articles and conference proceedings in the post-REF2014 will be dependent on them being made available in an open-access form.
+HEFCE has mandated that eligibility for the submission of journal articles and conference proceedings in REF2021 making them dependent on being made available in an open-access form.
 The authors’ final peer-reviewed manuscripts must have been deposited in an institutional or subject repository on (or within 3 months of) acceptance for publication.
+The Open Access requirements are described in full in the REF Guidance on submissions (REF 2019/01) pages 54-59.